florian-grond/RythmopolisRepoFlorian/README.md

 ------------------

-5) fetch the resources HRIR and encoding decoding matrixes for the ATK  follow the installation instructions in these links http://www.ambisonictoolkit.net/download/kernels/
+5) fetch the resources for the ATK (HRIR and encoding decoding matrixes), follow the installation instructions in these links http://www.ambisonictoolkit.net/download/kernels/

 ATK Kernel Installation